Annie’s Song

 "Cyanide?"
 Jessica and Annie said together.

 "Yes, and that much of it would have to be deliberately planted."
-Seth said.

 "Then it was murder."
 Jessica said softly.